DanielKehoe/learn-rails-copilot/13_Getting_Help.md

 - [Drovio](https://www.drovio.com/)
 - [Pop](https://pop.com/)

-More tools are emerging as remote pair programming becomes popular.
+Remote pair programming is popular so there are many other available tools.

 ## Pairing With a Mentor